 The Talking Book has a user-friendly interface with pictures instead of words or numbers.
 Equally important, the audio system prompts and messages are recorded in the user’s local language.
 This means people of all ages, with zero literacy or numeracy skills, can easily use the device.
 Constance Teage, Land Tenure Specialist at Landesa, told us of a 90-year-old woman in Liberia who was able to operate a Talking Book independently after watching a demonstration—much to the surprise of young people in the room.

-Talking Books are purchased by a governmental agency or development organization.
-There’s no cost to the women and families who use the device.
-Depending on the program, Talking Books can be rotated among households, played at community gatherings, shared by extension workers, or placed in classrooms and clinics.
+Talking Book devices are purchased and provided by a governmental agency or development organization.
+This means there’s no cost to the women and families who use the device.
+Depending on the program design, Talking Books are shared and rotated among households, played at community gatherings, used by extension workers, or placed in classrooms and clinics.
 A single device can reach 100 listeners!

 The Talking Book is a dedicated device.
-Unlike phones and radios, they don’t get lost or stolen.
+Unlike phones and radios, it doesn’t get lost or stolen.
 You can’t go online, so there’s no way for someone to steal your identity or scam you.
-And while mobile phones often play a role in romantic and sexual relationships, there’s no courtship or harassment with a Talking Book.
-Also, the Talking Book 2.0 has enhanced data security.
+And while mobile phones often play a role in romantic and sexual relationships, there’s no risk of courtship or harassment with a Talking Book.
+Moreover, the Talking Book 2.0 has an Arm microprocessor, providing enhanced data security.

-With the Talking Book, you can deliver hours of targeted content, with multiple topics and playlists.
+With the Talking Book, you can deliver hours of targeted, local language content, with multiple topics and playlists.
 There are no ads or distractions.
-Messages are produced as songs, dramas, interviews, and endorsements.
-Users can listen on demand, replay messages, and record their feedback.
+Users can listen on demand, replay messages for learning retention, and record their feedback.
 Our partners often describe the excitement of listeners when they hear Talking Books “speak” their language.

-The Talking Book is viewed as a community resource that provides useful information (rather than a personal device).
+The Talking Book is viewed as a community resource that provides useful information.
+It’s not a personal device.
 A built-in speaker allows families and groups to listen and learn together, in public or the privacy of their home.
-Our partners work with stakeholders to ensure that content is culturally appropriate.
-They often include endorsement messages from social influencers and local leaders, which helps build trust and engagement.
+Our partners work with local experts to ensure that content is culturally appropriate.
+They often include endorsement messages from social influencers and community leaders, which helps build trust and engagement.

 Access to knowledge creates positive change

-Including Talking Books in a program can help you amplify your reach, engage more women, and ensure that their voices and perspectives are included.
-As a result, women gain new skills and knowledge to improve their lives.
-Time and again, we’ve seen that when women are empowered, they give back to their families and communities—causing a visible ripple of positive change.
+Integrating Talking Books into a project can help you amplify your reach, engage more women, and ensure that women’s voices and perspectives are included.
+With access to information, women are can gain new skills and knowledge to improve their livelivehoods and lives.
+Time and gain we’ve seen that when women are empowered, they give back to their families and communities—causing a visible ripple of positive change.